MultiSafepay/docs/content/my-account/manage-account/unmasking-ibans.md

 International bank account numbers (IBANs) are sensitive data.
 For security reasons, we mask them so that only the last 4 digits are visible, e.g. `*** 1234`.

-For security reasons, we mask IBANs by default in:

 - [`POST` webhook notifications](/developer/webhooks/)
 - [`GET /orders/{order_id} responses`](/api/#get-order-details)